 As I said before, orange vinaigrette is so easy to make and might be the best vinaigrette you’ve ever had!
 If you’re new to making your own dressing, this is a good jumping off place.

-Once you have your oranges squeezed, the shallot minced and garlic pressed, just measure and toss all of the ingredients into your favorite jar.
-The dressing makes just under 8 ounces (1 cup) so you’ll need a container that is at least that size to have room for it all.
+- The dressing makes just under 8 ounces (1 cup) so you’ll need a container that is at least that size to have room for it all.

 Serving suggestions